francisco-simoes/genotype-hpc-jPCA/README.md

 - Notice that our problem can reside in the third assumption of PCA (when used for dimensionality reduction): that most of the variance of the data resides in a low dimensional subspace of the sample space.
 And this actually seems to fail.

 # Cohort counts and ratios
 - The two peaks of the histogram could come from unbalanced representation of different cohorts on each peak.
 - I tested this, and it is not true: look at the cohort ratio log to verify this: for every cohort/country, its ratio on each section of the histogram is approximately the same.

+# Pheno counts and ratios
+- The two peaks of the histogram could come from unbalanced representation of different phenos (0 or 1) on each peak.
+- I tested this, and it is not true: look at the pheno ratio log to verify this: for every pheno, its ratio on each section of the histogram is approximately the same.